 Heiress Nancy Crocker Fleming will only receive her inheritance if she marries a "plain American."
 Her late father was afraid a foreign gigolo would steal her heart and money.
 So Nancy pays Tony Anthony, working on a WPA road project, to marry, then divorce her.
 When Nancy inadvertently drives off with Tony's dog, Tony seemingly kidnaps her to retrieve the pooch, which leads to a cross-country race between the two to reach Reno and the divorce court since neither one wants to be the second to file papers.
-Written by

 Ron Kerrigan <firstname.lastname@example.org>